Canop/walk_pace/README.md

 	counting visible files, walking, took 1.481694735s
 	counting visible files, running, took 1.27163876s

-The files listed by walkdir and not by my iteration are the ones in `/proc`, which looks like a bug in walkdir.
+(the files listed by walkdir and not by my iteration are in `/proc`)

-In all my tests I get about the same result of 15% overhead of WalkDir over a simple iteration.
+In all my tests I get about the same result of 15% overhead of WalkDir over a simple iteration, be it DFS, BFS, or mixed.

 And here are my personal conclusions:

 * WalkDir does allow for a much shorter and clearer code
+* WalkDir isn't *that* slow
-* WalkDir might be a poor choice when performances matter and the operation involves dealing with a lot of files (at least in the cases I tested)
+* WalkDir might be a poor choice when performances matter and the operation involves dealing with a lot of files